 |St. Kitts Snorkeling Tours||Snorkeling Tour Operator||(780) 628-2344||Downtown Basseterre|

-To learn more about snorkeling, including helpful suggestions and tips for both "old pros" and beginners, read our exhaustive guide to snorkeling in the Caribbean.
+To learn more concerning snorkeling, including helpful suggestions and tips for both "old pros" and beginners, read this detailed guide to snorkeling in the Caribbean.

 Your best bet for snorkeling will be to steer clear of the east shore and arrange for a snorkeling boat.
 If you can make this happen, you are sure to have stories to tell of the wondrous world off the coast of St. Kitts for years to come.